Upgrade a deployment

 To start an upgrade, you run the installer from the new version to upgrade previously installed core components, VDAs, and certain other components.
 Then you upgrade the databases and the site.

 You can upgrade any component that can be installed with the full-product installer (and the standalone VDA installers), if there is a newer version provided.
 For other components that are not installed with the full-product installer (such as Citrix Provisioning and Profile Management), see that component’s documentation for guidance.
 For host upgrades, see the appropriate documentation.

-Review all the information in this article before beginning the upgrade.
+Review all the information in this article before beginning an upgrade.